iHeronGH/Elytras-of-Fire/readme.md

 ### Custom Effects

-There are currently 3 custom effects in Elytras of Fire:
+There is currently 1 custom effect planned to be in Elytras of Fire:

 <details>